-The average Internet user sees more than 10,000 ads in a single day.
+The average Internet user sees between 6,000 and 10,000 advertisements per day.
 You probably already interact with ads regularly, whether they’re on social media feeds, embedded in online articles you’re reading, or when you’re driving down the highway.

 But what does this mean for businesses today, looking to promote their brand?
 Let me walk you through the history of the media ecosystem, and how technology has changed the media industry forever:

 What the traditional media ecosystem looks like in action

 Let’s say an advertiser like Nike wants to reach you as a consumer.
 You may already have heard of one of their flagship products, Air Jordans.
 (I have to admit, they’re pretty cool.
 My kids are obsessed with them.)

 Take this iconic ad they released in 1990, directed by Spike Lee:

 Even today’s banner ads still know how to make the Air Jordan’s look cool:

 That’s because today, Nike has so much more information available than they did in 1990.
 They know exactly when one of my kids browses through the latest releases on their site, talks about Air Jordans on public social media, or engages with an existing banner ad.